Testudo-Cultu/Cataclysm-DDA_Forkathan/doc/JSON/JSON_FLAGS.md

 - ```ACT_IN_FIRE``` This item would be activated if dropped on a tile with fire.
 - ```ALLERGEN_MILK``` This item contain milk, which make it inedible for person with lactose intolerance.
-- ```ANIMAL_PRODUCT``` This item can't be worn or eaten by vegan, despite it's materials is not blacklisted or it has no another flags, that restrict it.
+- ```ANIMAL_PRODUCT``` This item can't be worn or eaten by vegan, despite its materials not being blacklisted or it has no another flags that restrict it.
 - ```BAD_TASTE``` This comestible gives -5 to taste, that can't be covered through cooking.
 - ```BANK_NOTE_SHAPED``` This item fits into the folded sleeve of wallets, like a bank note.
 - ```BANK_NOTE_STRAP_SHAPED``` This item fits into pockets intended for money straps (like a cash register).